peterosterlund2/texel/doc/tbprobe.md

 | :---: |
 | ![Image](svg/tb_kbppkr.svg) |

-In this position the search is more successful in finding a forced conversions to simpler tablebase classes.
+In this position the search is more successful in finding forced conversions to simpler tablebase classes.
 Using Syzygy and Gaviota TBs, 2GB hash, 1 thread:

 ```